Short Circuit (novel)

 Short Circuit is a novel by Colin Wedgelock published in 1986.

 Plot summary

-Short Circuit is a novel in which a robot comes alive after being stuck by lighting, as a novelization of the film Short Circuit.
+Short Circuit is a novel in which a robot becomes alive after being struck by lightning, as a novelization of the film Short Circuit.

 Reception

 Dave Langford reviewed Short Circuit for White Dwarf #87, and stated that "I haven't seen the film, but the novelization is taut and funny: ultimate weapons which fancy themselves at disco dancing are OK by me."